ProAgent: Building Proactive Cooperative Agents with Large Language Models: Abstract

 \section{Abstract}

-Building AIs with adaptive behaviors in human-AI cooperation stands as a pivotal focus in AGI research.
-Current methods for developing cooperative agents predominantly rely on learning-based methods, where policy generalization heavily hinges on past interactions with specific teammates.
-These approaches constrain the agent's capacity to recalibrate its strategy when confronted with novel teammates.
-We propose \textbf{ProAgent}, a novel framework that harnesses large language models (LLMs) to fashion a \textit{pro}active \textit{agent} empowered with the ability to anticipate teammates' forthcoming decisions and formulate enhanced plans for itself.
-ProAgent excels at cooperative reasoning with the capacity to dynamically adapt its behavior to enhance collaborative efforts with teammates.
-Moreover, the ProAgent framework exhibits a high degree of modularity and interpretability, facilitating seamless integration to address a wide array of coordination scenarios.
-Experimental evaluations conducted within the framework of \textit{Overcook-AI} unveil the remarkable performance superiority of ProAgent, outperforming five methods based on self-play and population-based training in cooperation with AI agents.
-Further, when cooperating with human proxy models, its performance exhibits an average improvement exceeding 10\% compared to the current state-of-the-art, COLE.
-The advancement was consistently observed across diverse scenarios involving interactions with both AI agents of varying characteristics and human counterparts.
-These findings inspire future research for human-robot collaborations.
-For a hands-on demonstration, please visit \url{https://pku-proagent.github.io}.
+Building agents with adaptive behavior in cooperative tasks stands as a paramount goal in the realm of multi-agent systems.
+Current approaches to developing cooperative agents rely primarily on learning-based methods, whose policy generalization depends heavily on the diversity of teammates they interact with during the training phase.
+Such reliance, however, constrains the agents' capacity for strategic adaptation when cooperating with unfamiliar teammates, which becomes a significant challenge in zero-shot coordination scenarios.
+To address this challenge, we propose \textbf{ProAgent}, a novel framework that harnesses large language models (LLMs) to create \textit{pro}active \textit{agent}s capable of dynamically adapting their behavior to enhance cooperation with teammates.
+ProAgent can analyze the present state, and infer the intentions of teammates from observations.
+It then updates its beliefs in alignment with the teammates' subsequent actual behaviors.
+Moreover, ProAgent exhibits a high degree of modularity and interpretability, making it easily integrated into various of coordination scenarios.
+Experimental evaluations conducted within the \textit{Overcooked-AI} environment unveil the remarkable performance superiority of ProAgent, outperforming five methods based on self-play and population-based training when cooperating with AI agents.
+Furthermore, in partnered with human proxy models, its performance exhibits an average improvement exceeding 10\% compared to the current state-of-the-art method.
+For more information about our project, please visit~\url{https://pku-proagent.github.io}.